Sk3llington/Purple-Teaming/README.md

 ### HTTP brute force attack

-When searching for the `url.path` "/company_folders/secret_folder/", I found the evidence of the HTTP brute force attack allowing me access to the 'secret_folder'.
-We can see the proof that `Hydra`, the brute force tool was used by looking at the section `user_agent.original`:
+When searching for the `url.path` "/company_folders/secret_folder/", I found the evidence of the HTTP brute force attack allowing me access to the 'secret_folder' during the red team engagement.
+I was also able to find clues that `Hydra` was used for the brute force attack by looking at the section `user_agent.original`:

 ![brute_force_hydra_clue](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/brute_force_Hydra_clue.png)